Skip to content

 fsi_cr_dataverse_agentregistry Dataverse Read/write agent inventory and compliance events

-fsi_cr_http_agentregistry HTTP with Microsoft Entra ID Bots API, Graph API, and Entra Agent Registry calls
+fsi_cr_http_agentregistry HTTP with Microsoft Entra ID BAP environment enumeration (Flow 1), Graph API (Flow 4), and Microsoft Entra Agent ID calls (Flow 3)

 fsi_cr_teams_agentregistry Microsoft Teams Post adaptive cards and notifications